 - If your name is unique, interesting, or alliterative, and your partner's name is hard to pronounce or just dissonant, it may be better to stick with the name you were born with.

-- If you've become well-known in your career field, it may be hard to reestablish your reputation with a different last name.
+- If you are well-known in your career field, it may be hard to reestablish your reputation with a different last name.

-Fortunately, it's not just as black and white as his name or your name, and there are other options to consider as well.
+Fortunately, it's not just as black and white as choosing one person's name.
+There are other options to consider as well.

-- Hyphenate your last names – sometimes just the bride hyphenates, while the groom stays with his last name solo.
+- Hyphenate your last names.
+Sometimes just the bride hyphenates, while the groom stays with his last name solo.
 Other times both will change their names to the new hyphenated versions.
-You both can discuss and decide whose name goes first.
+It's something to discuss together and you'll need to decide whose name goes first.

 - Keep your maiden name as a middle name.
-This way, you can choose to sometimes put Amanda Smith Jones and sometimes just Amanda Jones, depending on the circumstance
+In this way, you can choose to sometimes use Amanda Smith Jones or just Amanda Jones, depending on the circumstance.

 - If you're worried about being the last in the family with your given name, consider taking your partner's name, but use your maiden name as a first or middle name for a child.
-So if your name was Lisa Alice Fielding, your son could be Fielding Charles Burwell.
-Using your former name as part of your children's names is a great way to carry on your family legacy.
+For instance, if your name was Lisa Alice Fielding, your son could be Fielding Charles Burwell.
+Using your former name this way can still carry on your family legacy.

 - Your partner could take your last name.
-While only a small percentage of male-female couples are going this route, it will mark you as modern folks who aren't afraid to buck tradition.
+While only a small percentage of male-female couples are going this route, it will mark you as a modern couple who isn't afraid to buck tradition.
 If you have the cooler last name, both of you can win with this option.

 - You can combine both of your last names into a new name.
-If your last name is Miller and his is Pelton, why can't you become the Millsons together?
-Or there's really nothing stopping you from choosing a new name altogether -- think of it as a chance to make a clean break.
+If your last name is Miller and his is Pelton, why can't you become the Milltons together?
+Additionally, there's really nothing stopping you from choosing a new name altogether; think of it as a chance to make a clean break.

-- Consider changing your name legally, so as to make traveling with the kids, dealing with schools and other personal matters easier, but still use your maiden name professionally.
+- Consider changing your name legally to make personal matters easier, but still, use your maiden name professionally.
 It will be a small hassle setting things up when you change jobs but will make day-to-day life much simpler.